antifob/incus-windows/README.md

 Windows Server 2008 R2 SP1 is EOL since 2020.
 However, it still used by some organizations.
 For this reason, being able to deploy it in a lab environment is desired.
-LXD, however, does not support it due to its use of modern OS and virtualization features, and lack of flexibility in regards to QEMU parameters. libvirtd can be used in parallel to LXD to deploy that Windows Server edition.
-When targeting 2k8R2, LXD is not used.
-This project only provides a way to build an unattended install ISO and a libvirtd domain XML file.
-Additionally, automatic configuration is only minimally done/supported.
-If you'd like to built a relatively similar image:
+However, compared to other Windows versions, automatic configuration is only minimally done/supported.
+If you'd like to build a relatively similar image:

 - let Windows install itself using the provided `Autounattend.xml`;
-- on the desktop, open `powershell` and run `E:\local\install-ps3.ps1`;
+- on the desktop, open `powershell` and run `E:\local\install-ps3.ps1` (this can take a while);
-- on reboot, open `powershell` and run `E:\local\ConfigureRemotingForAnsible.ps1`;
+- on reboot (automatic), open `powershell` and run `E:\local\ConfigureRemotingForAnsible.ps1`;
 - run `E:\local\power.ps1`;
 - run `E:\local\qemu-ga.ps1`;
 - finally, run `E:\local\sysprep.bat`.